teivah/100-go-mistakes/docs/index.md

 ### Providing a wrong time duration (#75)

+???+ info "TL;DR"

-**TL;DR**: Remain cautious with functions accepting a `time.Duration`.
+    Remain cautious with functions accepting a `time.Duration`.
 Even though passing an integer is allowed, strive to use the time API to prevent any possible confusion.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/10-standard-lib/75-wrong-time-duration/main.go)

 ### `time.After` and memory leaks (#76)

+???+ info "TL;DR"

-**TL;DR**: Avoiding calls to `time.After` in repeated functions (such as loops or HTTP handlers) can avoid peak memory consumption.
+    Avoiding calls to `time.After` in repeated functions (such as loops or HTTP handlers) can avoid peak memory consumption.
 The resources created by `time.After` are released only when the timer expires.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/10-standard-lib/76-time-after/main.go)